localstack/event-driven-architecture-with-amazon-sns-fifo/README.md

 The sample application is based on a public [AWS sample app](https://github.com/aws-samples/event-driven-architecture-with-amazon-sns-fifo) that deploys an event-driven architectures with Amazon SNS FIFO.
 See this AWS blog post for more details: [Building event-driven architectures with Amazon SNS FIFO
 ](https://aws.amazon.com/blogs/compute/building-event-driven-architectures-with-amazon-sns-fifo/).

+## Contributing

+We appreciate your interest in contributing to our project and are always looking for new ways to improve the developer experience.
+We welcome feedback, bug reports, and even feature ideas from the community.
+Please refer to the [contributing file](CONTRIBUTING.md) for more details on how to get started.